 Quite frankly, if you don't have enough nitric oxide, your erection will be soft, limp or, more likely, nonexistent.

-What about Viagra as an Impotence Treatment?
+What about Viagra Type Drugs, Including Levitra and Cialis, as an Erectile Dysfunction Treatment?

 A better alternative for impotence treatment is my herbal/supplemental program.
 Indeed, natural remedies can be just as effective, if not more effective than, prescription drugs - and without the dangerous side effects.
 There's no need to risk serious side effects from Viagra when such effective alternatives as L-arginine are available.
 Korean red ginseng helps increase the release of nitric oxide, thus increasing erectile ability.
 However, I caution men with hypertension about using this herb because blood pressure can skyrocket.
+Beets, kale, and arugala are also my favorite vegetables for supporting nitric oxide production.